kovidgoyal/kitty/docs/shell-integration.rst

 * Click with the mouse anywhere in the current command to move the cursor there

-* Hold :kbd:`ctrl+shift` and right-click on any command output in the scrollback to view it in a pager
+* Hold :kbd:`Ctrl+Shift` and right-click on any command output in the scrollback to view it in a pager

 * The current working directory or the command being executed are automatically